Bai-Pollicott Algorithm for Markovian Products of Positive Matrices: Analytic Perturbation of Markovian Transfer Operators

-\begin{thm} Given a Markovian product of positive matrices (that is, specifying a finite matrix set, a $k\times k$ stochastic matrix, and an initial probability vector), let $\cL_t$ be the associated operator on $\Ak(U)$ defined as in \eqref{eq:to.L.Ak} and $\beta(t)$ be its maximal eigenvalue as given by \autoref{thm:spec.L} \ref{thm.L.item:eigen}.
-Then $\beta$ is differentiable at 0, and$\beta'(0)$ equals the Lyapunov exponent corresponding to this random matrix product. \end{thm} \begin{proof} For each $i \in \{1,\dots,k \}$ define $\cL^{(0)}_i:\A_\infty(U) \to\A_\infty(U)$ by
+Now we are ready to prove our main result relating $\beta(t)$ to the Lyapunov exponent, which is the foundation for the algorithm that we formulate as \autoref{thm:algorithm.mkv}.
+Similar theorems for the i.i.d. cases can be found in e.g. \cite{clt}, \cite[V.5.2]{Bougerol}, and \cite{Pollicott}. \begin{thm} Given a Markovian product of positive matrices (that is, specifying a finite matrix set, a $k\times k$ stochastic matrix, and an initial probability vector), let $\cL_t$ be the associated operator on $\Ak(U)$ defined as in \eqref{eq:to.L.Ak} and $\beta(t)$ be its maximal eigenvalue as given by \autoref{thm:ana.perturb.Lt}.
+Then $\beta$ is differentiable at 0, and $\beta'(0)$ equals the Lyapunov exponent corresponding to this random matrix product. \end{thm} \begin{proof} For each $i \in \{1,\dots,k \}$ define $\cL^{(0)}_i:\A_\infty(U) \to\A_\infty(U)$ by

 where $\mathbf{p}_0=(p_1,\dots,p_k)$ is the initial probability vector.
 Let

 Now we have for each $w\in\Ak(U)$,